swamphacks/developer-docs/CONTRIBUTING.md

 ## Git Flow
 SwampHacks follows a slightly modified version of Git Flow (no development branch).
 When making changes, you should follow the task branching strategy outlined below:

-> Master is a protected branch – all commits must be made from a non-protected branch and submitted via a pull request
+> The master branch is protected – all commits must be made from a non-protected branch and submitted via a pull request.

 1. Create a new branch based off of master following the specified naming format (see **Branch Name Format** below).
 2. Make changes and commits (see **Commit Name Format** below), but keep the changes specific to the feature/issue you are working on.